MegaRockLabs/smart-account-auth/README.md

 # Smart Account Authentication

-Authentication Library / SDK  for working with various crypthograpghic credentials / authenticators
+Authentication Library / SDK  for working with various cryptographic credentials / authenticators

-- Client-side tools for requesting credentials abd their serilizations
+- Client-side tools for requesting credentials and their serializations
 - Verification (+ storage) logic for Rust environments.
 - Ideal for smart accounts, wallets and apps with build-in authentication